genezhang/installubuntu/README.md

     In the install process, it may ask you for a secure boot password.
 Type in twice.

-8. Reboot the system by taking USB stick out.
+10. Reboot the system after taking USB stick out.
 If necessary, enter BIOS setup to disable secure boot again.
+Otherwise the new installed driver will not work.

 You will be happy to see WIFI now working.
 A nice Ubuntu laptop!